 Okin Note 25: These are recessed controls that are normally found in power recliners and theater chairs...
 They are built into either the arm of the chair or sofa, or under the arm on the side of the chair.
 There are several different styles of these recessed controls, but they all have a round five pin connector on the end of the cord.
 The #6290 has a rectangular housing, and is held on by two screws (the screw holes measure 3 1/2" center to center); the #6292 has an oval shaped housing, and is also held on by two screws ( the screw holes measure 2 5/8" center to center); the #6293 has a round housing with a diameter of 2 5/8".

 Okin Note 27: This technically is a Dewert part, not an Okin, but we show it here because several La Z Boy chairs use both Dewert and Okin parts together...
 There are several different motors that have the MCZ designation (La Z Boy makes several style chairs that have three MCZ motors installed, all different...
 NOTE: Because of the way La Z Boy chairs are designed, It is very difficult to determine whether the problem with a chair that has a motor not running is because of the motor, or the control box (wire harness).
-Furthermore, as mentioned earlier these parts have to be ordered from the factory, and no factory order from La Z Boy can be returned for any reason. if the motor is physically damaged, then no problem, but motors not running cause a real diagnostic problem...
-Because of this, it may be better for you to find the ACK and style numbers, and give us a call here at the shop.
+A new motor like this is only available from your local La Z Boy showroom dealer; there are no new aftermarket replacements for this motor system.

-Okin Note 28: If you are still with me after the shock of the price listed has worn off, let me explain...
-The 75000208-01 and 75000208-02 controls were parts that la Z Boy got from overseas sources.
+Okin Note 28: The 75000208-01 and 75000208-02 controls were parts that la Z Boy got from overseas sources.
 Those controls aren't available anymore, so La Z Boy found another source; the only problem was that to make the new control work with the chairs, a kit had to be developed.
 This kit consists of a new hand control, a new control box, a new transformer, some jumper wires, and an instruction booklet - that is why the cost is so much (when all you really wanted was a hand control or a control box...).
-Also, La Z Boy has had a "price adjustment" early in February, 2012 on their repair parts; basically, they tripled their parts prices to their dealers...
+Normally, this takes care of most electrical problems with the chair, as when this kit is installed, basically all critical parts will be new under the chair except the motors.
+Unfortunately, we can no longer order these parts directly from La Z Boy; La Z Boy has had a "price adjustment" early in February, 2012 on their repair parts; basically, they tripled their parts prices to their dealers...
 I have been in the service business for over 35 years, and I have never seen a price increase like that...
-Normally, this takes care of most electrical problems with the chair, as when this kit is installed, basically all critical parts will be new under the chair except the motor.
-We will need the ACK # off your chair, as well as the style number to be able to order; the ACK number (short for "acknowledgement" is a 15 digit number (9 digits, a dash, 3 digits, another dash, 3 more digits) that is located either on a tag under the footrest or under the frame of the chair.
-The style number is letters and numbers together, like 1LM518, etc...
-However, I would also need to remind you that these parts have to be ordered from the factory, and no factory order from La Z Boy can be returned for any reason.
+You should be able to get this "retro kit" directly from a local La Z Boy showroom dealer.

 Okin Note 29: The 11560 has a three pin quick disconnect type control that plugs into an extension cord in the side or magazine pocket of the chair; that extension cord goes on down to plug into the motor with a five pin connector.
 The 11560 is not being made anymore, but our 6212 Okin quick disconnect control will easily replace the11560.
 The only real difference (besides what it looks like) is that the 6212 has a five pin quick disconnect; however, the 6212 also comes with the extension cable attached that goes down to the motor.
 All you need to do is to remove the extension cable that is now attached to your chair, and replace it with the extension cable that we send with the 6212.
 You possibly could order the 11560 from the factory (they did still have a few), but our control is almost one half the cost of the La Z Boy control, and it seems to work better.
 This explanation may seem complicated, but when you get the new control, it will all make sense; if you still have problems, just call or email us and we can help.